Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/README.md

  - [x] look at the grad specification for bonus points
 ### Dec 9
 - [ ] find out what needs to be done for the organistion thing
+     - [ ] Sequential circuits.
+SR-latch, D-latch, and D-flip-flops. (part of previous stuff)
+     - [ ] Clocks and synchronization.
+     - [ ] Registers and register file.
+Construction and behavior of multi-register multi-port register file.
+     - [ ] Datapath.
+You should understand the datapath for basic operations and the role of CPU control.
+       - [ ] Instruction fetch
+       - [ ] ALU operations
+       - [ ] Memory operations
+     - [ ] Memory hierarchy
+       - [x] Registers > L1 cache > L2 cache > L3 cache / SLC > RAM > non-volatile storage.
+       - [ ] Basics of direct-mapped caches
+       - [ ] Hits, misses, and penalties
+     - [ ] CPU: Catamount Processing Unit
+     - [ ] quickly revise all previous stuff
+     - [ ] catamount processing unit

 ### Dec 10
 ### Dec 11